Regular pairs of quadratic forms on odd-dimensional spaces in characteristic 2: Introduction

+This theorem provides a Galois-cohomological interpretation of Theorems~\ref{thm:geometricRis0} and \ref{thm:OtherNormalForms} in the vein of \cite{Skor}.
+Namely, the isomorphism class of a regular pair is determined by its half-discriminant polynomial $\Delta$ and its torsor of generators.
+Similarly, the base locus $X$ is determined up to isomorphism by a smooth subscheme $V(\Delta)$ of $\bbP^1$ and the torsor of generators; the variety $X$ is quasi-split if and only if the torsor is trivial.

 One of the more concrete motivations of this paper is to study the possible groups of automorphisms of a quartic del Pezzo surface over an algebraically closed field of characteristic 2 (in order to study the conjugacy classes of finite subgroups of the plane Cremona group over fields of positive characteristic).

+Recall that a \emph{reflection} is an involution of a vector space (or a projective space) which leaves pointwise-fixed a hyperplane.
 As a corollary of our main results about the classification of pairs of quadratic forms we obtain the following.

-\begin{thm} Let $X$ be a smooth complete intersection of two quadrics in $\bbP^{2m}$ over an algebraically closed field $\bbk$ of characteristic $2$.
+\begin{thm} Let $X=V(q_0,q_1)$ be a smooth complete intersection of two quadrics in $\bbP^{2m}$ over an algebraically closed field $\bbk$ of characteristic $2$.
 Then:

-where $R$ is an elementary abelian $2$-group of rank $2m$ which is generated by reflections, and $G$ is the subgroup of $\Aut(\bbP^1)$ which leaves invariant the points $V(\Delta)$. \end{thm}
+where $\Aut(q_0,q_1)$ is generated by reflections in canonical bijection with the points of $V(\Delta)$ and $G$ is isomorphic to the subgroup of $\Aut(\bbP^1)$ which leaves invariant the points $V(\Delta)$. \end{thm}

 This extends to characteristic 2 a classical result on automorphisms of quartic del Pezzo surfaces (see \cite{CAG}).
+There is a natural action of the Weyl group $W(D_n) \cong 2^{2m} \rtimes \frakS_n$ on the cohomology classes of the generators.
+The automorphism group $\Aut(X)$ is naturally a subgroup of the Weyl group $W(D_n)$ where $\Aut(q_0,q_1) \cong 2^{2m}$ and $G \subset \frakS_n$.
+Thus, as with quartic del Pezzo surfaces, the automorphism group is completely determined by its action on the generators.

 In writing this paper, the authors tried to resolve a tension between two likely audiences: geometers who only work over algebraically closed fields, and algebraists without a strong background in geometry.
 Hopefully, the paper will appeal to both audiences and we occasionally supply multiple proofs to facilitate this.
 For example, while Theorem~\ref{thm:geometricRis0} is an immediate consequence of Theorem~\ref{thm:OtherNormalForms}, we provide a more direct geometric proof in Section~\ref{sec:quasiSplit}.
 Also, while Theorem~\ref{thm:OtherNormalForms} is used in the proof of Theorem~\ref{thm:autos}, a geometric description of the reflection group $R$ can be found in Section~\ref{sec:geomAutos}.